tej070/Devops/README.md

 # Devops is Fun To Learn
 This repo basically gives an insight on DevOps practices and tech used.
 <br>
-Let's go for, Git Tutorials !
+Let's get into Git Tutorials !
 <br>
 Author : Tej Chauhan(Devops)